nonomal/Fail2Ban-Report/README.md

 - New `.htaccess` for secure deployments
 - AbuseIPDB integration: Check IP reputation directly from the interface (displays report count)

+[as promised there is an highly experimental feature for using fail2ban instead of UFW.](using-Fail2Ban-firewall-update.md) (not recommended by now)

 ---

 ## 🪳 Bugfixes